-A feral hog (feral pig, wild pig, wild boar, etc.) is simply any free-ranging pig (Sus scrofa) that is surviving on its own in the wild without human ownership.
+Feral hogs (feral pigs, wild pigs, wild boar, etc.) in Virginia are defined as “any swine that are wild or for which no proof of ownership can be made” (see 4VAC15-20-160).
 Color coat and origin are not important; a loose group of domestic hogs can quickly take on feral characteristics and transition to a thriving, wild population in only a few generations.
 Any loose hog in the wild is bad news to wildlife and habitat resources.

 Virginia is on the front lines of the northward spread of feral hogs in the eastern United States.
 Feral hogs are detrimental to natural habitats and endangered native plant and animal species.
 Once established, they are nearly impossible to eradicate.
 Adult feral hogs have no natural predators aside from humans and exhibit very high reproductive potential.
 A population can triple in size in 14—16 months.
 Seventy percent of a population must be removed each year to stabilize growth.